Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Simulations

 In addition to cycling results from a constant current perspective, the cutoff voltage with respect to the system is also an important parameter.
 Voltage hold tests are also often performed to understand the degradation of batteries \cite{tornheim2019effect, mohanty2015understanding} at higher voltage.
 Three constant current cycles at C/20 were performed and constant voltage holds of \SI{10}{h} were performed for the NMC532 single particle model described above in Fig. \ref{fig:fig7}.
 The effect of the oxygen reaction potential, which is applied at \SI{4.4}{V} in our system, was found to be quite significant.
 Large amounts of capacity growth are found at voltage holds past the oxygen reaction potential, while minimal amounts are found at lower voltages.
 The amount of time spent at higher potentials is critical to controlling the amount of degradation in the particle, which is also observed experimentally \cite{jung2017oxygen}.

 From the simulated data for constant current cycling and voltage holds at high potentials shown, we see that high voltage cycling in nickel rich electrodes causes irreversible effects on the degradation of the particle.
 The degradation behavior shows that the operation time at lower voltages contributes negligibly to degradation of the electrode.
 Thus, for cases where preventing degradation is extremely important, avoiding the higher voltage range is crucial.
 If higher voltage operation is necessary, higher voltage operation should be applied later in the operation of the battery, to push back the onset of irreversible degradation.
+Experimental data from voltage hold simulations can be used to ``invert'' kinetic parameters for the degradation models described in these papers to infer more accurate exchange current densities for degradation reactions as shown in Appendix \ref{appdx:analytical_sol}.
+Data provided at different cutoff voltages provides very impactful information on the voltage cutoffs for when degradation occurs \cite{csernica2021persistent}.

 The application of different coatings or additives may help reduce the amount of oxygen reaction in the particle, helping control the amount of degradation \cite{mauger2014surface}.
 Commercialized batteries, especially for nickel rich materials, have different types of additives and coatings, such as aluminium oxides \cite{han2017coating}, carbon coatings \cite{gabrisch2006carbon}, and others \cite{baggetto2013surface}.
 These can change the surface kinetics and dielectric properties of materials.
+Coating materials reduce the amount of degradation by reacting with the surface layers to form a more stable interface, changing the kinetic properties of degradation.
+Using such related models to understand how coatings change the kinetic properties of degradation, or the redox potential at the interface, may prove extremely useful in future material design.